dnv-opensource/axtreme/docs/source/getting_started.rst

 Getting started
 ===============

-Installing RAx
+Installing axtreme
 --------------

-RAx can be installed using pip:
+axtreme can be installed using pip:

 ::